instituutnederlandsetaal/BlackLab/site/docs/guide/010_getting-started.md

 The web service, BlackLab Server, can be used from any programming language and offers a simple REST API (web service).

 You will need a JVM version of 17 or higher to use the latest BlackLab versions.
-Also install Apache Tomcat 9.
+Also install Apache Tomcat 9 (for v4) or 10 (for future v5 and current dev branch).
 For example, on Ubuntu:

 ```bash
 sudo apt install openjdk-17-jdk tomcat9